 Fines are unlikely, but the ICO will still enforce the law

-A video posted on the ICO blog confirms that the ICO are unlikely to issue fines, except perhaps for very serious breaches, but they still expect organisations to comply with the law and will issue enforcement notices where necessary.
+It seems the ICO are unlikely to issue fines, except perhaps for very serious breaches, but they still expect organisations to comply with the law and will issue enforcement notices where necessary.

 Our advice is unchanged: